capaj/react-bound/README.md

 ## Motivation

 Main motivation is to escape from handling raw events for forms.
-For 90% of the form I create, I find that going to the low level and writing event handlers for each of my input is overkill.
-This probably violates the touted one-way data flow, but I don't care.
-It works wonders for all the forms I've created so far.
+For 90% of the forms I create I find that going to the low level and writing event handlers for each of my input is overkill.
+Having a lib which does this for me save quite a bit of code.
+This approach probably violates the touted one-way data flow-the great react.js strength, but I don't care.
+It works well enough for all the forms I've created so far.

 ## Usage